Back to Blog

 The difference isn't storage.
 It's feedback.

 When I say "thanks, that worked," that memory gets promoted.
 When I say "no, that's wrong," it gets demoted.
-The AI reads my reaction and scores its own memories accordingly.
+The AI reads my reaction and scores its own memories accordingly — no manual tagging or thumbs up buttons I'll forget to click.

 The Numbers